shijbian/INFO550CourseRepo/README.md

 library(oro.dicom)
 ```

-Remeber to re-set the path to this repo *INFO550CourseRepo*:
+Depending which directory you pull *INFO550CourseRepo*, to run this R Markdown file, remeber to re-set the path to this repo *INFO550CourseRepo* in the R markdown file at Line 28:

 ```r
 data_path <- c("~/Dropbox/Emory Courses/Fall 2021/INFO 550/github_repo/INFO550CourseRepo/")